-All meal plans are portable providing you the opportunity to purchase food and beverage items from the New College and Chestnut Dining Halls and select UFS operated retail outlets across campus such as the Robarts and Sid Smith café locations.
-Visit the Where to eat on campus page for a list of all locations.
+All meal plans are portable, providing the opportunity to purchase food and beverage items from the New College and Chestnut Dining Halls and participating food service retail outlets across campus, such as the Robarts, MSB and Sidney Smith food hall locations.
+Visit the Where to Eat on Campus for a list of participating locations.